OpenBookPrices/openbookprices-fetchers/README.md

 site, out of stock etc).

 The 'shipping' and hence 'total' returned assume that you are only buying the one book.
-The `shippingComment` should be used to clarify if there are discounts to be had for buying more (as in the above example).
+The `shippingNote` should be used to clarify if there are discounts to be had for buying more (as in the above example).

 The `url` is to the page on the vendor's site for this book.